 #2.
 Learn how to dress your unique body and define your personal style.

-As far as defining your personal style, you will find lots of tutorials if you google the topic.
+As far as defining your personal style, Jen at Everyday Style School has a Signature Style Quiz that’s a good place to start, and Kelly also addresses this topic in Adore Your Wardrobe.
 Putting a label on your unique style will help you clarify and define your look, and ultimately make shopping and outfit-building easier.

 #3.
 Wear properly fitting undergarments.